The System (2014 film): Plot

-The story is about a lower middle-class boy Haider Ali (Sheraz) who is the son of a Pesh Imam (Nadeem Baig).
-He is in love with his neighborhood girl Sara (Kashaf Ali).
-Haider's uncle (Irfan Khoosat) is a normal government officer who does not consider taking bribes to be a sin.
-Haider gets hooked by the local SHO (Shafqat Cheema) in a mob firing case.
-Ultimately after getting away with this case, Haider's life takes a drastic change.
-Haider now sees the bigger and bitter picture of the current system, and how it affects everybody.
-He decides to do something about this system, and in the process, his education, family, friends and love are at stake.
+The story centres on Haider Ali, a working-class boy and the son of a prayer leader.
+He is in love with a local girl named Sara.
+Haider's uncle is a government official who believes that accepting bribes is not sinful.
+Haider is framed by the local SHO for a mob shooting.
+After managing to escape punishment for this crime, Haider's life changes drastically.
+He now sees the bigger, more bitter picture of the current system and its effect on everyone.
+He decides to do something about it, putting his education, family, friends, and love at risk in the process.